-One of the main characteristics of a balanced scorecard is its multi-level approach – breaking the strategy into layers you could easily view and understand, seeing the relations between them.
+One of the main characteristics of a balanced scorecard is its multi-level approach – breaking the marketing strategy into layers you could easily view and understand, seeing the relations between them.

-- Finance Perspective – goals relating to the financial aspect of your marketing efforts, usually presented as the highest layer as it’s the financial expression of all other goals’ results.
+The finance perspective consists of goals relating to the financial aspect of your marketing efforts, usually presented as the highest layer as it’s the financial expression of all other goals’ results.
 Examples: “Control Marketing Costs” or “Increase Revenue Stream.”

-- Customer Perspective – goals relating to the customers’ viewpoint.
+The customer perspective includes goals relating to the customers’ viewpoint.
 Examples: “Raise Brand Awareness,” “Generate More Leads,” “Educate Target Market” or “Clear Value Proposition.”

-- Process Perspective – goals connected to the internal processes that are happening behind-the-scenes from a customer viewpoint.
+The process perspective involves goals connected to the internal processes that are happening behind-the-scenes from a customer viewpoint.
 Their results directly affect the goals at the customer level.
 Examples: “Automate internal processes,” “Introduce a Reporting Framework,” or “Facilitate product development/service design ideas.”

-- Employee Perspective – goals linked to the employees and the corporate culture within the company.
+The employee perspective consists of goals linked to the employees and the corporate culture within the company.
 These goals are the basis of the marketing strategy and support all others.
 Examples: “Adopt a Proactive Mindset,” “Think Critically,” or “Optimize Marketing Toolkit.”